-A massive explosion interrupted the man’s speech, rocking the town in the far distance of the city.
-All three widened their eyes in great surprise.
-The elder tore away from the duo.
+A sharp explosion interrupted the man’s speech, rocking the town in the far distance.
+All three widened their eyes.
+The elder broke away.

-“It’s too late,” the man cried, “I must go now, with or without your help!”
+“It’s too late,” the man cried, as he ran, “I must go now, with or without your help!”
 He dashed out the door, pushing a curious patron away.

 “Wait,” Pepper said, “Ugh, stubborn old fool.”

-“H-he said clan of druids.
-Those must be the ones the church is after, Miss Slyhart!”
+“He said clan of druids.
+Those must be the ones the church is after–the Sire Clan!”

-Pepper nodded at her friend, smoothing her skirts.
+Pepper nodded, smoothing her skirts.
 “I would assume they are the same.
 Let’s get out of here.”
 She sucked her breath as she left the pub with him, and entered the ensuing bedlam of the streets.